pschreiner/Stealth/README.md

 # Stealth
-Perl script for codon optimization in the Zika virus vector, \iAedes aegypti\i.
+Perl script for codon optimization in the Zika virus vector, *Aedes aegypti*.